 - i.
-The University of Seychelles promotes adherence to assignment submission deadlines and grant requests for assignment extensions only in exceptional circumstances. - ii.
+The University of Seychelles promotes adherence to assignment submission deadlines and grant requests for assignment extensions only in adverse personal circumstances. - ii.
 Extensions to the deadlines must only be granted for a maximum of seven calendar days, to ensure that any such extensions do not interfere with the sequence of assessment activities. - iii.
 Technological problems are not valid reasons for an assignment extension. - iv.
-The authority to grant extensions rests with the Head of Department in consultation with the student and respective course presenter/lecturer. - v.
-If the lecturer believes an extension should be given to the entire class, the lecturer must negotiate with the Head of Department who will in turn inform the Head of Assessment if the extension has been granted. - vi.
-All requests for extensions must be addressed to the Head of Department, though the lecturer concerned, at least five working days before the assignment due date. - vii.
+The authority to grant extensions rests with the Head of Department in consultation with the student and respective course presenter/lecturer.
+If the lecturer believes an extension should be given to the entire class, the lecturer must negotiate with the Head of Department for this to be granted. - v.
+All requests for extensions must be addressed to the Head of Department, though the lecturer concerned, at least five working days before the assignment due date. - vi.
+The Head of Department has the responsibility of keeping all assessment extension records which will be shared with all members at the IEB - vii.
 Where a student fails to submit an assignment by the due date, and the student does not apply for an extension or the request for an extension is denied, 5% of the total assignment mark will be deducted for each working day the assignment is late. - viii.
 A zero mark will be awarded for assignments submitted more than four working days after the agreed due date.

-See Assessment Services Guidelines and Procedures, section 11 (2021) for more information
+See Assessment Services Guidelines and Procedures, section 11 (2023) for more information